lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 ## Abstract

-This standard defines a blockchain-based account system that can be used by humans, machines, organizations or other smart contracts.
+This standard defines a blockchain-based account system that humans, machines, organizations or other smart contracts can use.

 Key functionalities of this account system include:

-- **Dynamic Information Attachment**: Leveraging [ERC725Y] for adding generic information to the account post-deployment.
+- **Dynamic Information Attachment**: leverages [ERC725Y] to add generic information to the account post-deployment.

-- **Generic Execution**: Utilizing [ERC725X] to grant the account the capability to interact with other contracts, manage token transfers, and initiate contract creation with different operations.
+- **Generic Execution**: utilises [ERC725X] to grant the account the capability to interact with other contracts, manage token transfers, and initiate contract creation with different operations.

-- **Signature Verification**: Utilizing [ERC1271] to verify whether the signature on behalf of the account is valid.
+- **Signature Verification**: uses [ERC1271] to verify whether the signature on behalf of the account is valid.

-- **Notifications and Reactivity**: Through [LSP1-UniversalReceiver], enabling the account to be aware of assets or any other information and react accordingly (e.g., denying specific tokens).
+- **Notifications and Reactivity**: with [LSP1-UniversalReceiver], enable the account to be aware of assets or any other information and react accordingly (e.g., denying specific tokens).

-- **Secured Ownership Management**: Enforced by [LSP14-Ownable2Step], ensuring transfer of ownership is secured through a 2-step process.
+- **Secured Ownership Management**: enforced by [LSP14-Ownable2Step], ensures transfer of ownership is secured through a 2-step process.

-- **Future-Proof Functionalitys**: Through [LSP17-ContractExtension], allowing the account to extend and support new standardized functions and interfaceIds over time.
+- **Future-Proof Functionalitys**: through [LSP17-ContractExtension], allows the account to be extended and support new standardized functions and interfaceIds over time.

-- **Streamlined Account Interaction**: Via [LSP20-CallVerification], enabling direct function calls on the account from addresses other than the owner, with verification of the call occurring on the owner if it is a contract.
+- **Streamlined Account Interaction**: via [LSP20-CallVerification], to make interactions with the account easier, enables direct function calls on the account from addresses other than the owner, with verification of the call occurring on the owner if it is a contract.

 ## Motivation